-Especially if you have children, know that everything you say, will eventually be known by them.
+Especially if you have children, know that they will eventually know everything you say.

-Do you really want to trash your kid’s mother or father?
+Do you want to trash your kid’s mother or father?

-So, talk about your own feelings, great, but do not use this time as an opportunity to spread rumors around that will hurt your spouse or children.
+So, talk about your feelings, great, but do not use this time as an opportunity to spread rumors that will hurt your spouse or children.

 Your marriage was private and should stay private.

-Guaranteed that every word that you say which exposes your private marriage to public consumption, you will regret.
+You will regret every word that you say that exposes your private marriage to public consumption, so, don’t do it.

 And that this is not an invitation to trash talk your spouse or events that happened in your marriage.

-One of the biggest mistakes that people make when going through divorce is this:
+One of the biggest mistakes that people make when going through a divorce is this:

-They think that everyone is a great resource for legal advice.
+They think that everyone is an excellent resource for legal advice.

-Despite the fact that you just shelled out 10k for a retainer, and that your lawyer is charging you 400 or more an hour, you still ignore his or her counsel?
+Although you just shelled out 10k for a retainer, and your lawyer is charging you 400 or more an hour, you still ignore his or her counsel?

 Every single time that you share your lawyer’s counsel with others and get their non-legal opinion, you are wasting your time and money.

-You are ensuring that your life after divorce can be very painful by ignoring your lawyer’s directions.
+You are ensuring that your life after divorce can be harrowing by ignoring your lawyer’s directions.

-Stop getting legal advice from your mom, dad, brother, sister, aunt, uncle, cousin, the carpenter, the paper boy and/or the bus driver.
+Stop getting legal advice from your mom, dad, brother, sister, aunt, uncle, cousin, carpenter, paperboy, or bus driver.